 The Everest view trek boasts many extra striking and delightful mountains, in addition to a number of the most worthwhile trek.
-To provide you a check out the coronary heart of the villages of Sherpa humans, their historical way of life and dazzling views of maximum mountains in the world, we provide you an outstanding 11 days trek.
-Get your luggage packed in your lovely adventure to Nepal Everest region with your essential equipment for the panoramic view of the tallest mountain on the earth.
-After coming back, you may get enough time to go to the store, discover and loosen up in Kathmandu.
+To provide you a check out the coronary heart of the villages of Sherpa humans.
+Because of their traditional way of life, and dazzling views of the highest mountains in the world.
+Therefore we provide you an outstanding 11 days trek.
+Get your luggage packed in your lovely adventure to the Nepal Everest region with your essential equipment for the panoramic view of the tallest mountain on the earth.
+After coming back, you may get enough time to go to the store, discover, and loosen up in Kathmandu.

 Trek Grade: Moderate

-Trip Snippets: 11 days, 3 night’s hotels, 7 nights Lodges, Breakfast in the city, 3 meals a day ( breakfast, lunch and dinner ) during the trek are included.
+Trip Snippets: 8 days, 2 night’s hotels, 5 nights Lodges, Breakfast in the city, 3 meals a day ( breakfast, lunch, and dinner ) during the trek are included.

 Equipment Rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

-Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15kg including your sleeping bag, and down jacket, Other items not required on the trek can be stored in our office or your hotel in Kathmandu

 Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather, we get fantastic views of the mountains, including Everest as we enter the deep gorge of the Dudh Kosi valley.
+With clear weather, we get fantastic views of the mountains, including Everest, as we enter the deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
 Along the way, you will have a view of Mt Nupla (5885m) Kusum Kanguru (6367m) and Mount Kwongde Range.
-We then take an easy walk for about two hours to Phakding village.
-However, if interested in additional activities we can take a side trip to a nearby monastery.
+We then take a leisurely walk for about two hours to Phakding village.
+However, if interested in additional activities, we can make a side trip to a nearby monastery.
 Have some rest time rest strolling around the village for local knowledge.

-Retrace the journey back to Shanasha, from Shanasha where the trail from Khumjung, Gokyo and to Namche meets.
+Retrace the journey back to Shanasha, from Shanasha, where the trail from Khumjung, Gokyo, and to Namche meets.
 Trekking up for about 2 hours and then leveling off until we reach the village of Khumjung.
-Heading to Khumjung the largest settlement of Khumbu Valley is one of the oldest and largest Sherpa settlements in the Khumbu region (Everest region).
-The village is the seat of Khumjung village development committee which includes Khunde, Khumjung, Tyangboche, Pangboche, Pheriche, Dole, Machhermo, Lobuche, Dingboche, Gokyo and some small town, the valley is surrounded by the snowy peaks of Kongde and Thamserku.
-We can take a take a short hike up to the monastery to view the yeti “scalp” at the Khumjung monastery.
+Heading to Khumjung, the largest settlement of Khumbu Valley, is one of the oldest and largest Sherpa settlements in the Khumbu region (Everest region).
+The village is the seat of the Khumjung village development committee, which includes Khunde, Khumjung, Tyangboche, Pangboche, Pheriche, Dole, Machhermo, Lobuche, Dingboche, Gokyo, and some small town, the valley is surrounded by the snowy peaks of Kongde and Thamserku.
+We can take a short hike up to the monastery to view the yeti “scalp” at the Khumjung monastery.

 Not satisfied with this itinerary?
 Cutomize Now